department-of-veterans-affairs/va-mobile-app/.github/ISSUE_TEMPLATE/visual-QA.md

 - [ ] Labels added (team, feature)
 - [ ] Linked to feature epic
+- [ ] UX, QA and Product all agree upon what the source of truth for design is (where to go to know the visual/interaction for a given screen), add a link here if feasible

 ## Acceptance Criteria (for UX QA)